tonyho/app-framework-binder/doc/afb-plugin-writing.md

 ### Exporting the function pluginAfbV1Register

-The function **pluginAfbV1Register** must be exported.
-This can be achieved using a version script when linking.
-Here is the version script that is used for *tic-tac-toe* (plugins/samples/export.map).
+The function **pluginAfbV1Register** MUST be exported.
+This can be achieved using a version script at link time.
+Here after is a version script used for *tic-tac-toe* (plugins/samples/export.map).

 	{ global: pluginAfbV1Register; local: *; };